 Lara counted twelve cats of various ages and in various states of repose.
 They had clearly – or hopefully – just eaten, and were licking their lips and lazing about, some sleeping peacefully, others yawning.
 We hadn’t yet attracted their attention…

 After I clicked off a few dozen frames, however, one lioness sat up and took notice.
 She appeared to become increasingly interested in what could potentially become dessert.
 Us.
+Our safari at Salt Lick had become a little potentially dangerous.

 This stirred the other lions.
 A few more sat up, and then another got up and started sharpening her claws on the tree.
 The rest started sniffing the breeze.
 A few showed us their very beautiful but sharp-looking teeth.
 One struck a pose we had seen in the Mara — a pose that our guide there, Edward, described as a lion’s ‘stalking’ pose.
 She was hunched down close to the ground, with her ears back, paying very close attention to us.
 Her tail started swinging from side to side.
 It reminded me of the pose a kitten takes just before it attacks a butterfly.